[5 MIN READ]

 - Varicella (VAR)

-The Centers of Disease Control, or CDC, and pediatricians also recommend other vaccines throughout childhood.
-See the complete list here.
+The Centers for Disease Control and Prevention (CDC) and American Academy of Pediatrics also recommend other vaccines throughout childhood.
+See the recommended immunization schedule here.

 Keeping kids up-to-date on all their recommended vaccines not only keeps them healthy but helps prevent major outbreaks in the community.

-“Vaccines have played an important role in our society eliminating very serious diseases, like polio, smallpox; and getting much better control on illnesses such as measles,” explains Jacqueline Hunziker, M.D., a pediatrician at Swedish Medical Center.
-“Keeping kids up-to-date on all their recommended vaccines not only keeps them healthy but helps prevent major outbreaks in the community.”
+“Vaccines have played an important role in our society eliminating very serious diseases, like polio and smallpox, and getting much better control on illnesses such as measles,” explains Jacqueline Hunziker, M.D., a Providence Swedish pediatrician.
+“Keeping children and adolescents up to date on all their recommended vaccines not only keeps them healthy but helps prevent major outbreaks of vaccine-preventable diseases in the community.”

 Separating vaccine fact from fiction